 - Does the provider have flexible payment options?
 Most top providers do have options (monthly, quarterly, annual) but regardless of your payment option, make sure you understand what the implications are if your loved one decides to leave the provider (for another), or is no longer in need of the medical alert system (perhaps they move into a care facility, or they pass away).

-These are great questions to ask when evaluating a medical alert provider.
+These are great questions and tips on choosing a medical alert system provider.
 We’d recommend these questions in conjunction with our popular post entitled Medical Alert Systems: The Top 10 Questions You Should Ask Before Buying.

 Know Before You Go - It will save you one heck of a headache!